JennyBacab/IntroAlgorithmsResearch/README.md

 - **Pseudocode**: The pseudocode is an informal way to do a program very close to the language we will use in the future.
 It is like a fake language, but in our language.

+## Problem solving methods

+-**Problem analysis:** Is the process of breaking down the problem into its components.
+The problem should be fully understood.

+ -**Algorithm design:** Design a set of instructions to solve a problem or sub-problem, look for the desired properties and use a finite amount of time and data.
+Instructions should not be ambiguous.

+-**Coding:** Starting with a pseudocode, translate each line into the code you are currently using.

+-**Compilation and execution:** Call the function and give it some sample sets of data.
+Use this to see if the code returns the derised results.

+-**Check:**  You can write tests to see if the actual output is equal to the desired output.
+You can also use <console.log> after each variable to check if the values and code are behaving as expected before moving on.

+-**Debugging:** Is the process of identifying and removing errors from computer hardware or software.

+-**Maintenance:** Is the constant cleaning and update of the code or data of computer hardware or software.

+- **Documentation:** Is searching for answers trough papers or forums about a problem or a topic you want to learn about.

 ## References

 -What is a variable in computer programming?
 (2021).
 Retrieved January 31, 2021, from Launchschool.com website: https://launchschool.com/books/ruby/read/variables